Dathasai1234/Personal-Notes/Security/Defender for cloud/Cloud Workload Protection Plans/Defender for Servers.md

 	- Can get the details of that certificate
 - Pro-actively monitor compliance against industry benchmarks.
 - We can identify, assess, and remediate vulnerabilities all at one place.

 ---
-### Log Analytic Workspace

-The agent will be collecting information and sending it to the workspace.
-If you are Using Azure Defender for Server, you have up to *500 MB* per day per node, and after that, Log Analytics Charges will apply.

----
 ### Adaptive Network Hardening